Quantum differential equation solvers: limitations and fast-forwarding: Introduction

 We identify various instances of high-dimensional systems of linear time-evolutionary partial differential equations (PDEs) that can be fast-forwarded exponentially in $T$ and $\|A\|$.
 Generally speaking, evolutionary PDEs can be classified into three types: parabolic (with degeneration), hyperbolic, and higher-order.
 All of these equations involve spatial differential operators such as the divergence and Laplacian operators.
 A key observation is that these differential operators (after spatial discretization) have known eigenvalues and eigenstates, since they can be diagonalized by the quantum Fourier transform circuit and the eigenvalues are explicit expressions in frequencies.
 Therefore we can apply our fast-forwarded algorithm for ODEs with known eigensystem.

 In~\cref{sec:app_parabolic_pde}, we study parabolic PDEs and show how to simultaneously compute the eigenvalues and prepare the eigenstates of the (spatially discretized) divergence and Laplacian operators.
 We discuss typical instances of parabolic PDEs that can be fast-forwarded, including the transport equation from continuum and statistical physics, the inhomogeneous heat equation from thermodynamics, and the advection-diffusion equation that models chemical processes as well as biological and ecological networks.

-In \cref{sec:app_hyperbolic_pde}, we study hyperbolic PDEs.
-After spatial discretization, such a PDE involves a second-order time derivative.
-Our first step is to transform the PDE into a first-order ODE system by lifting.
-We then solve the first-order ODE system using our fast-forwarding techniques.
-Typical instances of hyperbolic PDEs that can be fast-forwarded include the wave equation that models fluid mechanics and electromagnetism and the Klein-Gordon equation from quantum field theory.

-Our techniques are not limited to second-order PDEs.
-In \cref{sec:app_high_order_pde}, we show how two examples of higher-order PDEs can also be fast-forwarded, namely the Airy equation that models fluid and plasma dynamics and the beam equation from civil, mechanical, and aeronautical engineering.
+In Appendix, we provide more applications of our algorithms to hyperbolic PDEs and higher-order PDEs, such as the wave equation, the Klein-Gordon equation, the Airy equation, and the beam equation.